 Sleep Transitions

-Children normally have partial awakenings between sleep cycles.
-It is during this transition from one stage of sleep to the next where some of the main sleep problems occur because a child is not able to put himself back to sleep on his own.
-Why?
-This is often because a child has learned to associate something with falling to sleep (see sleep props/associations) and needs to have this reestablished to fall back to sleep again.
-Often this begins when well meaning parents rush into their child when he starts to arouse during light sleep assuming he needs something instead of leaving him alone to fall back asleep which he would most likely do if he wasn't in need of food.
+sleep (see sleep props/associations) and needs to have this reestablished to fall back to sleep again.
+Often this begins when well meaning parents rush to their child when he starts to arouse during light sleep assuming he needs something instead of leaving him alone to fall back asleep which he would most likely do if he wasn't in need of food.

 • A child is also going to have a harder time making it through a sleep transition if he is overtired so if you are having problems with sleep transitions be very observant of sleep cues and waketimes.